vetjogwapo/cv/curriculum_vitae/README.md

-# Beautiful Login Page In Flutter
+# Beautiful CV In Flutter
 Create a curriculum vitae in flutter.
 This amazing app is provided in open source.
 So, helpful contributions are highly appreciated.